 13. The Library: Continuing on the Interloken and crossing a couple streams and boardwalks, you’ll come to a T intersection with arrows and pink flags – here you’ll take a very sharp left turn onto the Ravine Trail.
 You’ll go down a lovely hill and you’ll be most tempted to pick up your pace here – it’s a nice section of trail.
 At the bottom of the hill you’ll come to Burnt Hill Road and to The Library – no, not an actual library, but aid station #4, The Library.
 Continue through the aid station and back onto the Ravine Trail.
 You’ll continue down hill and into the ravine – a beautiful rocky section of trail – make sure you look out for course markings and you footing during the steep descent into the ravine.
 There is some really tricky footing going down this ravine with roots and a cliff – watch your step.
 You’ll encounter a twisty creek that you’ll cross easily without getting your feet wet – maybe a little wet.
 After crossing the creek, you’ll go up a hill through a section of woods and then along a pine tree grove.
 Soon after the pine tree grove, you’ll come to a paved road – this is Picnic Area Road.
 Turn right onto Picnic Area Road and follow the quarter mile of pavement.
 As you run slightly uphill, you’ll see race volunteers directing you to turn left back on the trail – The Backbone Trail.

-14. Mud and more mud and possibly horses,… and more mud: Even though you’ve encountered mud on the course already, and possibly lots of mud, this is probably the muddiest section of trail on the course.
+14. Mud, more mud, possibly horses,… and more mud: Even though you’ve encountered mud on the course already, and possibly lots of mud, this is probably the muddiest section of trail on the course.
 This is the Backbone Trail and is also a horse trail.
 If you see a horse either coming at you or you coming up from behind, make yourself known – yell hello or something well before so the horse doesn’t get started and buck the rider.
 As soon as you turn left off of Picnic Area Road, you’ll encounter a horse camp on your right, and here’s where it gets muddy and rutty from horse hooves.
 If it’s been even slightly rainy before the race, this section will suck you shoes off if you don’t watch your step.
 You’ll spend about a half mile dodging muddy sections of trail, but then you’ll come to a slight down hill into a lovely gorge and stream crossing, go up a hill, and back into a short muddy eroded section of trail.
-Just up the hill you’ll come to a T intersection – you’ll continue straight ahead on the Backbone Trail – don’t turn.
+Just up the hill you’ll come to a T-intersection.
+You’ll continue straight ahead on the Backbone Trail—don’t turn.

 15. The Oven: Once you pass this T intersection, you’ll have a mile of trail that is open to the sky.
 And, if it’s a clear, sunny day, it will feel like an oven.
 But at the end of the this trail up a slight hill, you’ll feel like you just ran through the back-forty, but really, you just ran to the Outback Aid Station – aid station #5.

-17. Diversity: You’ll continue directly south on the Interloken Trail.
-You’ll encounter all kinds footing on this twisty-turny trail – especially roots.
+17. The homestretch: Diversity: You’ll continue directly south on the Interloken Trail.
+You’ll encounter all kinds footing on this twisty-turny trail, especially roots.
 This section is near the end of the loop, so make sure you concentrate on picking those feet up.
 You’ll run through wonderful woods, two stately pine tree groves, and a few boardwalks with broken, wavy, and bouncy boards.
 Again, watch your step.
 After a bit over a mile on the Interloken Trail, you’ll come to the beautiful and popular Foster Pond.
 You may see people enjoying a swim and/or fishing here.
 You’ll continue around the pond, up a short hill and cross Potomac Road.
-Here, you’re almost to Race Headquarters.
+Here you’re almost to Race Headquarters.
 After crossing Potomac Road, the trail is a bit twisty and very rooty.
 Then you’ll come to a pond on your right, and then another larger pond – these are the Wildlife Ponds.
-Go around the larger pond and continue on the grassy path and you may hear the finish line area crowd, and then you’ll pop out to…..
+Go around the larger pond and continue on the grassy path and you may hear the finish line area crowd and some rockin’ tunes blasting from the PA, and then you’ll pop out to…..

-If you’re running the 25K – you’re done – go across the finish line!
+If you’re running the 25K you’re done – go across the finish line.
+You’re awesome!

-If you’re running the 50K or the 50miler – you do it all over again.
+If you’re running the 50K or the 50-mile you get to do it all over again.
 Go through the Living Room Aid Station, come to a T – take a left down hill on the rocky trail, cross the creek at the bottom and you’ll come to Potomac Road.
-Go straight across the road and you’ll encounter the first trail-head you came to at the very start of the race.
+Go straight across the road and you’ll encounter the first trailhead you came to at the very start of the race.

-If you’re doing the 50miler – you do it all over again – the 3rd loop.
+If you’re doing the 50-mile, it’s “déjà vu all over again” for the third loop.

-20. The Baby Loop: If you’re completing the 50miler, after you complete the 3rd loop and come to the Living Room for third time – you ain’t done yet!
-You have the Baby Loop to complete, which is about a half-mile loop.
-Think of this as your victory lap: it’s all easy footing, completely flat and pleasantly short.
+20. The Baby Loop: After you complete the third loop and come to the Living Room for third time… you ain’t done yet!
+You have the half-mile Baby Loop to complete.
+Think of this as your victory lap—it’s all easy footing, completely flat, and pleasantly short.
 Go through the Living Room Aid Station and when you get to the T intersection, instead of turning left down the trail, you’ll turn right and you get to the Potomac Group Campground parking lot.
 Go through the parking lot and along the driveway to Potomac Road – this is the start line area of the race.
-Turn right onto Potomac Road, go about 100 feet to the next parking area on your right, and take a sharp right onto the trail just past a kiosk.
-Continue on this trail and you’ll come to the large Wildlife Pond on the left that you’ve encountered on the course – take a right just after the pond and back to the Living Room Aid Station.
+Turn right onto Potomac Road, go about 100 feet to the next parking area on your right, and take a sharp right onto the trail just past the kiosk.
+Continue on this trail and you’ll come to the large Wildlife Pond on the left that you’ve already encountered on the course – take a right just after the pond and back to the Living Room Aid Station.
 Listen to the crowd call you in and cross the finish line.
 NOW you’re done!

 There are cows in all three of the pastures that you will be running through.
-When you enter the pasture you will be running straight through the pastures and will not make any turns.
-There will be gates on both ends of the pastures – make sure the gates are securely closed.
+When you enter a pasture you will be running straight across and will not make any turns.
+There will be gates on both ends of the pastures—make sure the gates are closed securely.
 This is very important … THE GATES MUST BE CLOSED BEHIND YOU as the cows cannot be let out of the pastures.
-PLEASE … if you know that there is someone behind you coming to the gate soon but they are not actually going through the gate at the same time as you, do not think you are being courteous by leaving the gate open for them – close the gate.
-An open unattended gate leaves the chance for cows escaping and this absolutely cannot happen.
-Cows getting out could jeopardize future runnings of this event.
+PLEASE… if you know that there is someone behind you coming to the gate soon but they are not actually going through the gate at the same time as you, do not think you are being courteous by leaving the gate open for them—close the gate.
+An open, unattended gate leaves the chance for cows escaping and this absolutely cannot happen.
+Escapee cows will jeopardize future of this event.